Bradley-Sullivan/ROMScraper/README.md

  - Usage

     - Navigate to program directory and execute `python3 scraper.py [output_dir]`

+      - NOTE: Before running the program, make sure that the terminal window is sized large enough (roughly 35 lines by 135 columns) or fullscreen

     - If no output directory is specified all downloaded files will be stored alongside `scraper.py`